kuwerty/gossip/README.md

 The markdown function first expands any templates in the markdown and then uses the [blackfriday](https://github.com/russross/blackfriday) markdown parser to transform the result into HTML.

 The markdown function also supports arguments as described in the macro function below.

+Some arguments are recognized by the markdown function. 'toc=true' will direct the markdown processor to generate a TOC automatically.

 # Macro Function
 gossip extends the template language with a function named 'macro'.